fork-commit-merge/fork-commit-merge/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the [MIT License](LICENSE).

 ## List of Contributors